ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/get-data.md

 ## Getting Started

+- The API we use requires an API key.
+A key will be provided for this class.
+However, this key will be deleted after the class is over
-- Go to <a href="https://openweathermap.org/" target="_blank">OpenWeatherMap.org</a> and sign up for a free account, then generate an API key for yourself
+- If you would like to use your own key, go to <a href="https://openweathermap.org/" target="_blank">OpenWeatherMap.org</a> and sign up for a free account.
+You can then generate an API key for your own use
 - Use `ionic g service services/weather/weather` to generate a new service
+- Remember to add the new service to the services barrel file

 ## Inject the HTTP Client